bertvv/ansible-role-bind/README.md

     ip: 10.0.0.1
 ```

-IP addresses can be specified as a string or as a list.
-This results in a single or multiple A records for the host, respectively.
+IP addresses (both IPv4 and IPv6) can be specified as a string or as a list.
+This results in a single or multiple A/AAAA records for the host, respectively.
 This enables [DNS round robin](http://www.zytrax.com/books/dns/ch9/rr.html), a simple load balancing technique.
-The order in which the IP addresses are returned can be configured with `bind_rrset_order`.
+The order in which the IP addresses are returned can be configured with role variable `bind_rrset_order`.

 As you can see, not all hosts are in the same network.
 This is perfectly acceptable, and supported by this role.
 All networks should be specified in `bind_zone_networks`, though, or the host will not get a PTR record for reverse lookup: